St Mary the Virgin, Hanbury: Exterior

 The church, in the Early English and Georgian styles, is of part-dressed, coursed sandstone rubble and part sandstone ashlar, with slate and plain tiled roofs with parapets at the gable ends.

 There is a tower at the west, which was rebuilt in 1793, with three stages, three strings and a chamfered plinth.
 It has diagonal corner buttresses and pointed-arched cusped panels.
 The lowest stage of the tower serves as a porch and west entrance.
 It has a heavily moulded ogee-arched and tall finialed surround.
 There is a large oculus in the side elevation and north pointed doorway.
 The second stage of the tower has pointed Y-traceried windows with sill string and an oculus above.
 The belfry stage has similar windows with louvred openings and above is a panelled frieze and embattled parapet with crocketted corner pinnacles which was restored in the mid-20th century.

 There are two windows with pointed arches, incorporating some 14th-century stonework, but without tracery.
 The easternmost arch is blocked and there are two square-headed windows.
 The west end elevation has a blocked pointed doorway.

 The south aisle has a single pitch roof, diagonal corner buttresses and also buttresses at the bay divisions.
 There is a blocked doorway and window to the west and a pointed window, without tracery, in the second bay from the east.
 The west end elevation has a pointed window reconstructed from 13th century masonry, with a hood mould.
 In the nave roof there are two flat-roofed dormers.

 The chancel, dated from about 1860, is by G. E. Street.
 There are three bays with buttresses at the gable ends and a three-light east window has a hood mould with foliated stops and continuous sill string.
 Pointed windows, without tracery, are located at the north-east and south-east ends.
 The north transept gable end has four cusped lancets beneath a rose window.
 The vestry projects from its east side elevation and has three cusped lancets, a door facing north and a rose window in its east gable end.
 The south transept has a parallel east wing.

+In the churchyard, along the woods to the north, is the grave of Emma Vernon (1754–1818), who inherited the Hanbury Estate.
+The churchyard also contains a war grave of a Royal Corps of Signals soldier of World War II.

 The vestry and transept house the Vernon Chapel which has a transept gable end and a central pointed doorway with nookshafts and an outer dog-tooth and an inner rosette moulding.
 Above is a three-light window with hood mould and foliated stops.
 The adjacent gable end has at its base a gabled monument to Thomas Bowater Vernon (died 1859).
 Above is a rose window with a hood mould returning to form a string.
 The east-side elevation has a dog-tooth eaves moulding and a three light window.